mubeenfa/Weather/README.md

 HTML: Markup language for structuring the web page.
 CSS: Stylesheet language for enhancing the visual presentation of the app.
 JavaScript: Programming language for implementing dynamic behavior and functionality.

-API
+**API**
 Weather data is fetched from the weatherapi.com API, which provides comprehensive and accurate weather information.

-**Acknowledgements**
-Weather data provided by weatherapi.com.
-Icons sourced from [insert icon source].